 Located 13 kilometres from the city center, this airport is one of the largest airports in Europe and acts as a home base for Iberia Airlines.
 The airport consists of 4 terminals.
 Terminals 1, 2 and 3 are close together and serviced by the same metro station, while Terminal 4 is far from those and has its own metro and commuter train stations.
 Terminal 4 of the airport, additionally to the metro network, is also connected to the city by Cercanias commuter train.

-Traveloka is a travel search engine that makes it easy for travellers to find the cheapest flights to Madrid.
-All you need to do is key in the information in the search box, and the application will recommend the best trip according to your budget.
-It compares flight prices across some trusted airlines to help you to get the best possible deal.
-Use Traveloka’s price alert feature to be notified of flights in your desired price range to get the best flight price to Madrid.
+Traveloka is the best travel internet site for travelers to find low-priced flights to Madrid.
+The simple step needed is to enter the information in the search box and the application will be recommended the ultimate trip according to your budget.
+It also compares flight prices given by trusted airlines to help you to get the best deal.
+To get your preferred price range, you can use Traveloka’s price alert feature to be notified of flights to get the best flight price to Madrid.

 The warmest time of year is generally early August where highs are regularly around 94.2°F (34.6°C) with temperatures rarely dropping below 66.4°F (19.1°C) at night.
 Madrid has some humid months and dry months in the opposite season.
 The least humid month is July with 25.2% relative humidity, and the most humid month is December with 60.9% relative humidity.
 As for wind, the wind in Madrid is usually calm.
 The windiest month is February, followed by March and April.

 The busiest month for tourism in Madrid, Spain is May, followed by February and March.
 Prices for hotels and flights will be most expensive during these months, though you can save if you purchase well in advance.
 Tourists are unlikely to visit Madrid in December.
 Those willing to visit at these times will likely find it the least expensive month.